SK-EID/smart-id-java-client/README.md

 // Use the session information as needed
 ```
+Jump to [Requesting the IP Address of the User's Device](#requesting-the-ip-address-of-the-users-device) to see how to request the IP address of the user's device.
+Jump to [Examples of Allowed Dynamic-link Interactions Order](#examples-of-allowed-dynamic-link-interactions-order) to see how to set the order of preferred interactions for displaying text and asking PIN.

 ## Response Parameters
 The response from a successful dynamic link signature session creation contains the following parameters: